HarshDalmia2005/WareHouse-Management/README.md

 ### Key Features:
 - **User Registration & Authentication**: Secure sign-up and login system.
 - **Item Details**: View detailed information of items, including attributes such as price, quantity, and status.
+- **Search and Filter** : Search and filter items and locations based on query
+- **Drag and Drop** : Items can be dragged and dropped to other godowns

 ## How It Works